ionic-team/ionic-site/docs/v2/components/index.md

 }
 ```

+The `modal.open()` function also be receive an object as the second argument that will be passed to the modal.
+See the [Modal API docs](/docs/v2/api/components/modal/Modal/) for more information.

 <h2 id="modes" class="section-header">Modes</h2>

 Modes allow you to configure an app's interaction and behavior.
 Like platform continuity in V1, V2's modes go a step further by allowing for completely different experience based on the current platform.